pydoit/doit/doc/uptodate.rst

 custom uptodate
 ================

 The basics of `uptodate` was already introduced.
-Here we gonna look in more details the implementations shipped with `doit`.
+Here we look in more detail into the implementations shipped with `doit`.
 And the API used by those.

 result-dependency